Low Vision Accessibility Task Force (LVTF)

 - No soliciting.

-To join the Low Vision Accessibility Task Forces, individuals must be participants of the WCAG WG.
+To join the Low Vision Accessibility Task Forces, individuals must be participants of the AG WG.
 Participants are expected to actively contribute to the work of LVTF, including:

-- Minimum 4 hours per week of LVTF work (this time counts towards the individual's participation requirement in the WCAG WG);
+- Minimum 4 hours per week of LVTF work (this time counts towards the individual's participation requirement in the AG WG);

 - Complete LVTF surveys;